To get the latest and most quality design resources!

 It will be hard to work in the web design industry without knowing any of the programming languages.
 Of course, it’s possible to create a website using website builders like Wix or Squarespace.
 But you will struggle to know the possibilities of the web when you work only with site builders.
 Knowing how to code will give you a lot of benefits.
 For example, you’ll be able to form a much more accurate idea of whether or not your design is technically feasible.

 You need to have the necessary skills in HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
 HTML sets the structure and content of the page, while CSS defines the styling options.
 I recommend tutorials by W3schools: tutorial on HTML andtutorial on CSS.

 Learning coding skills will make your life as a web designer that much easier

-In every industry, becoming fluent with the essential tools is the first step towards the success.
-You cannot expect to be a successful web designer without knowing the industry standard tools.
+In every industry, becoming fluent with the essential tools is the first step towards success.
+You cannot expect to be a successful web designer without knowing the industry-standard tools.

 But since web design is a broad discipline, web designers have to be familiar with different aspects of design such as: